V/H/S/Beyond: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 Ryan Scott of /Film gave the film a 9/10 rating, writing "pound for pound, segment for segment, death for death, this is everything we could possibly want from a horror anthology".
 The Fort Worth Report described the series as "out-of-this-world fun", noting that "each of the six short films is exceptional", and The A.V.
 Club remarked that, "While other V/H/S installments have sometimes been scattershot, united by format and time period more than anything else, V/H/S/Beyond holds together almost perfectly as a thematic exploration of the things lurking just beyond our understanding."

 Screen Rant noted that the series "has found quite a bit of success, and it's partly thanks to the huge number of talented actors who contributed to the project".
-Brian Tellerico of RogerEbert.com gave the film a neutral review, awarding 2.5 stars out of 4.
+Brian Tellerico of RogerEbert.com gave the film a middling review, awarding 2.5 stars out of 4.

 Sequel

 At New York Comic Con 2024, an eighth film in the franchise was announced, titled V/H/S/8, targeting a 2025 release.

-On July 23, 2025 it was revealed by Bloody Disgusting that the new installment in the long-running franchise will officially be titled V/H/S/Halloween and was released on October 3, 2025 on the streaming service Shudder.
+On July 23, 2025, it was revealed by Bloody Disgusting that the new installment in the long-running franchise will officially be titled V/H/S/Halloween and was released on October 3, 2025, on the streaming service Shudder.